irelandjoe/xdk-mqtt/documentation/xdk-onboarding.md

 ### MQTT credentials

  In order to retrieve the XDK's MQTT credentials, we'll have to create the device on the [relayr Developer Dashboard](http://developer.relayr.io), for which you'll need a relayr developer account.
-[Click here for instructions.](http://docs.relayr.io/getting-started/account-creation/#creating-an-account)
+[Click here for instructions on how to make an account.](http://docs.relayr.io/getting-started/account-creation/#creating-an-account)

  When you've created your account, [follow these instructions on how to add your device to the cloud.](http://docs.relayr.io/getting-started/devices-guide/#adding-a-device) When selecting a model, go to the "By the community" section and, in the search box, type "XDK."
 Select the one highlighted in the screenshot below: